dshanske/indieweb-post-kinds/readme.md

 developer of this plugin.

 ## Changelog ##
+	= Version 2.4.0 =
+		* Refactor to initialize classes in new plugin loading class
+		* Remove additional global functions
+		* Switch from inline SVG to an SVG sprite
+		* Switch icons back to new Genericon svg icon set with supplements from FontAwesome
+		* Switch like to a heart to be in line with current thinking on this
+		* Views now use a function that looks for a directory called kind_views in the theme in the event any theme wants to customize display kinds
+		* Mood was added as a reserved kind per request @acegiak
-	= Version 2.3.7 =
+		* Made some adjustments to the meta parsing to improve results = Version 2.3.7 =
 		* Remove auto-set function for kind if not post type post
 		* Move global functions to the class in which they were used